vahidhedayati/jssh/README.md

 # Change information:
 ```
+ 0.4 :	content passed from j2ssh to view is now changed to return appended value rather than entire replacement
+ 		of content.
+As a result a few things changed, buffer sizing removed from _process.gsp -
+ 		content is now ongoing rolling content from back end appended to HTML view.
+ 		SSH port configuration enabled

- 0.3 : 	Unlimited buffersize added by setting value as 0, _process template override feature provided.
+ 0.3 : 	Unlimited BufferSize added by setting value as 0, _process template override feature provided.
- 		by either posting a form which has new template value or in taglib adding template="/path/to/my/template"
+ 		by either posting a form which has new template value or in TAGlib adding template="/path/to/my/template"
- 		buffersize connection input type added to process page on mouseout will set the value as what user defines on process page
+ 		BufferSize connection input type added to process page on mouseOut will set the value as what user defines
+ 		on process page

  0.2 :	added auto scrolling to terminal window, fixed close connection to work
  		regardless of connection or not.
 Added friendly messages for bad login,
  		host connection issues.
-Added bootstrap css + buttons.
+Added bootstrap CSS + buttons.
- 		BUFFFERSIZE added as a config option to ease on browser slowing down.
+ 		BUFFFERSIZE added as a configuration option to ease on browser slowing down.
 ```